 What you must pay when you get these Services that are covered for you services treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services In and Out of Network Covered ambulance services include \$245 copayment for covered one-way ground ambulance services.
-For multiple fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care same date of service, only one copayment only if they are furnished to a member will apply. whose medical condition is such that 50% coinsurance for one-way air other means of transportation could endanger the person's health or if authorized by the plan.
+Ambulance services In and Out of Network Covered ambulance services include \$200 copayment for covered one-way ground ambulance services.
+For multiple fixed wing, rotary wing, and ground ambulance services, to the nearest ground ambulance services occurring on the appropriate facility that can provide care same date of service, only one copayment will apply.

-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition ground ambulance services occurring on the ambulance services
+- only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition